SecantZhang/secantzhang.github.io/_pages/about.md

 <!-- <a href="documents/zheng_zhang_cv.pdf" download class="button">Curriculum Vitae</a> &nbsp; Most recent update: Oct 29, 2019 -->
 [Curriculum Vitae](documents/zheng_zhang_cv.pdf) Right Click to Open in New Tab or Save.

-Most recent update: Dec 22, 2020
+Most recent update: Feb 11, 2021

 ---

 I am a senior undergraduate student (graduated on Dec 19, 2020) studying computational statistics and data sciences at the Pennsylvania State University.
 I'm currently advised by [Dr. Ting Wang](https://www.alpslab.ai/) for conducting researches in security and privacy of machine/deep learning based systems.
-Previously, I worked as a bioinformatics programmer at [the Mahony Lab](http://mahonylab.org/) where I had pleasure working with a group of genius researchers from May till Dec, 2020.
+Previously, I worked as a bioinformatics programmer at [the Mahony Lab](http://mahonylab.org/) where I had pleasure working with a group of genius researchers from May till Dec, 2019.

 My research focus on deep learning security & privacy, more specifically the backdoor attack and defense in deep learning based systems.
 My other interests are social computing, differential privacy as well as its applications.

 ### Education:

 #### Bachelor of Science (2016 - 2020)
+***The Pennsylvania State University***, University Park, PA

-**Statistics** - Computing Option \\
+* **Statistics** - Computing Option
-**Data Sciences** - Statistical Modeling  \\
+* **Data Sciences** - Statistical Modeling Option
-*The Pennsylvania State University*, University Park, PA
+* Minors in **Computer Science** and **Mathematics**

 ### Publications: